JKLeckr/CupheadArchipelagoMod/README.md

 This mod is designed to work with Archipelago, but it also adds extra features to the game as well.
 Parts can be enabled or disabled in the config.

-This mod is currently in the development phase and it is still incomplete, so do not expect a polished paradise while immersing yourself in the mod.
+This mod is currently in the alpha phase which means it is still missing things.
+So, do not expect a dreamy vacation on Inkwell Isle while immersing yourself in the mod.
 Caveat Emptor!

 ### Links